paulcam206/AdaptiveCards/specs/DesignDiscussions/SharedModelJavascript.md

 do a representative comparison.
 That being said:
 * Compressed payload size with about half of the SM bindings written is 305KB (compared to 3.8MB for the existing JS library)
-* `embind` has been used successfully to port games written in SDL or GL to run at >60fps in the browser
+* Emscripten/`embind` has been used successfully to port games written in SDL or GL to run at >60fps in the browser
 * Runtime overhead of the Emscripten binding layer is [around 200ns](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html#performance)